gkapfham/virtualmutationanalysis/README.md

 ## Troubleshooting

-If you are unable to compile the paper with your development tools and your execution environment, then please open a new issue and I will attempt to resolve your concerns.
-Feedback is welcomed and appreciated!
+If you are unable to install the R package with `devtools` and your version of R and your execution environment, then please open a new issue and I will attempt to resolve your concerns.
+Of course, your feedback is welcomed and appreciated!